microsoft/OpenAIWorkshop/labs/Lab_2_Data_Analytics/README.md

 The application supports Python's built-in SQLITE (*recommended* for lab) as well as your own Microsoft SQL Server.

+From a EDU perspective, think of how this solution might be applied to Student Analytics where faculty/staff can ask questions about Student performance/tuition payments etc as shown below:

 ![](../../documents/images/lab-3-data-1.png)

 ## Summary